carolinapowers/pluralsight-typescript-code-lab/README2.md

 2. Add console logs inside your App component to list available functions

-3. Open your browser's Developer Console (F12) to see the output
+3. Open **Developer Console** (`F12`) to see the output

 4. Count how many utilities you're NOT using

-5. **Important**: Remove these temporary imports and console logs after reviewing
+5. Remove these temporary imports and console logs after reviewing

-**Success Criteria**: You can identify at least 7 unused utility functions in the console.
+You'll identify at least 7 unused utility functions in the console.

-## **Understanding the Problem**
+## Understanding the Problem

 This simplified example has:
 - 5 components